 If for some reason the driver does pull into a questionable location and tries to harm you then fight.
 Do not be submissive or compliant at all and do the opposite of their orders.
 We suggest taking a martial arts class and learn how to fight because it will buy you split seconds or surprise your attacker and that can make all the difference so you can get away

 The average encounter is over in 9 seconds while the police department is 10-15 minutes away.

 I know all the violence can leave you feeling powerless and afraid, but this is not the way to live your life.
 “Owning” self-protection is a lifestyle, not a trend, and it is incredibly empowering to know how to protect yourself.
 The tips above will help keep you safe!
 Please share our blogs and videos to help empower more lives.

 Look into our life saving online training if you want to gain more knowledge on situational awareness and personal safety training.
-We have trained 1000’s of people in our live events and our online training is used by law enforcement, corporations, self-defense businesses, universities and civilians worldwide.
+We have trained thousands of people in our live events and our online training is used by law enforcement, corporations, the U.S. Court system, self-defense businesses, Universities and civilians worldwide.

 Beth is the founder of Pretty Loaded.
 On a mission to install strength, awareness, and confidence, Beth began her journey as an educator and speaker after a close encounter with a would-be predator.
 She has trained thousands of people in person, and through her online training around the world.
 Beth loves spending her time reading, running, cooking, and painting.
 She is married and has four wonderful young girls, organic chickens, and lives on an organic produce farm and vineyard.